-What language do the children speak in the playground?
+- What language do the pupils speak in the playground?

-On the whole most of our students speak Spanish in the playground, and so new children joining the school with little or no knowledge of the language generally pick it up very quickly.
-English is the language of the classroom.
+On the whole most of our pupils speak Spanish in the playground, and so new children joining the school with little or no knowledge of the language generally pick it up very quickly.
+English is the language of the corridors and classrooms.

-Will my child learn Spanish at King’s College?
+- Will my child learn Spanish at King’s College School?

-All students at King’s College study Spanish.
+All pupils at King’s College study Spanish.
 Spanish pupils are required to take a minimum number of Spanish classes per week, the frequency and number depending on their age.
-Non-Spanish speakers are taught Spanish as a foreign language at all ages.
+Non-Spanish speakers are taught Spanish as a foreign language starting at age 7.

-French to GCSE and GCE A Level.
-Chinese is available as an optional class.
+French (from Year 7) to GCSE and GCE A Level.
+French, German and Chinese are available as an optional class.

 Our Religious Studies programme is based on Christianity and the Christian heritage.
 The Secondary curriculum is in line with the Religious curriculum in England.

-There are also optional classes which take place during the school day, (usually at lunch time) and include amongst others horse-riding, ballet and judo.
+During our Physical Education classes, numerous sports are taught including basketball, football, badminton, tennis, hockey, rounders, cricket, netball, volleyball, gymnastics and athletics.
+There are also optional classes which take place during or after the school day, (usually at lunch time or after school) and include amongst others football, basketball, volley and badminton, tennis, swimming, ballet and judo.

 As a general rule, in the Infant Department no homework is set but pupils are expected to take reading books home to share with their parents.